OSC/ood-documentation/develop/_sources/how-tos/debug/debug-apache.rst.txt

 Showing virtualhosts can help debug Apache request routing.
 The output from these commands will show you how Apache is routing based off of the ServerName in the VirtualHost.

-If you're seeing the default Apache webpage you likely have to :ref:`configure the ServerName <ood-portal-generator-servername>` which corresponds directly to `Apache's ServerName configuration`_ (and restart Apache).
+If you're seeing the default Apache web-page you likely have to :ref:`configure the ServerName <ood-portal-generator-servername>` which corresponds directly to `Apache's ServerName configuration`_ (and restart Apache).

 Or you're using the wrong hostname in your browser.